-At a meeting in the office of Customs and Border Protection (CBP) Commissioner Kevin McAleenan, which included representatives from the Justice Department’s Executive Office of Immigration Review (EOIR), CBP, Immigration and Customs Enforcement (ICE), DHS’s policy office, and the Department of Health and Human Services’ Office of Refugee Resettlement (ORR), officials discuss family separation as a potential policy option for ending “catch and release.”
-Commander Jonathan White, who helped oversee the ORR program that provides custody for unaccompanied minors and would eventually be charged with caring for children separated from their parents, recalls the meeting in later congressional testimony.
+At a meeting in the office of Customs and Border Protection (CBP) Commissioner Kevin McAleenan, which includes representatives from the Justice Department’s Executive Office of Immigration Review (EOIR), CBP, Immigration and Customs Enforcement (ICE), DHS’s policy office, and the Department of Health and Human Services’ Office of Refugee Resettlement (ORR), officials discuss family separation as a potential policy option for ending “catch and release.”
+Commander Jonathan White, who helped to oversee the ORR program that provides custody for unaccompanied minors and would eventually be charged with caring for children separated from their parents, recalled the meeting in later congressional testimony.

-A DHS official who was present at the meeting later tells journalist Jacob Soboroff, who writes about the meeting in his book Separated, that the tone of the discussion was “If we go this route, we need to be ready.”
+A DHS official who was present at the meeting later tells journalist Jacob Soboroff, who wrote about the meeting in his book Separated, that the tone of the discussion was “If we go this route, we need to be ready.”

 A House or Senate Appropriations Committee staffer, possibly the same person who wrote to Blume on March 3, emails Blume and McAleenan: “The Chairmen of the full committee and subcommittee have been informed this option is under consideration.
 Given the serious ramifications adopting such a policy would have, the Chairman expects to be informed prior to adopting it.
 If this is a problem, please let me know.”
-At the time, the House committee was chaired by Republican Rep. Rodney Frelinghuysen of New Jersey and the Senate committee by Sen. Thad Cochran of Mississippi.
+At the time, the House committee was chaired by Republican Rep. Rodney Frelinghuysen of New Jersey and the Senate committee by Republican Sen. Thad Cochran of Mississippi.

 DHS Secretary John Kelly tells CNN that the administration is considering family

-DHS Assistant Secretary for International Affairs Dimple Shah emails Hamilton to request that they “discuss the ‘separating families’ issues raised at the morning huddle.”
+DHS Acting Assistant Secretary for International Affairs Dimple Shah emails Hamilton to request that they “discuss the ‘separating families’ issues raised at the morning huddle.”

+scale” based on the adult’s “culpability.”
 Durbin later tells the DOJ IG, “We were operating on assumptions that [DHS] was prepared and competent to deal with the placement of children, but we did not want to prosecute where it would require the separation of very young children from their parents.”

 Secretary Kelly reportedly tells Senate Democrats during a March 29 meeting that the administration does not intend to separate families.

-Attorney General Sessions circulates a memo directing federal prosecutors to prioritize prosecution of certain types of immigration cases and directing U.S. attorney’s offices on the southwest border to develop prosecution guidelines with the “goal of deterring first-time improper entrants.”
+Attorney General Jeff Sessions circulates a memo directing federal prosecutors to prioritize prosecution of certain types of immigration cases and directing U.S. attorney’s offices on the southwest border to develop prosecution guidelines with the “goal of deterring first-time improper entrants.”

 John Kelly becomes White House chief of staff, and Elaine Duke becomes acting secretary of DHS.